TABLE OF CONTENTS

-(a) For cases on the comprehensive list at FAB, the designated CE2 Unit is to conduct the initial screening and completion of the worksheet.
+(a) For cases on the comprehensive list at FAB, a designated CE2 or other FAB staff member is to conduct the initial screening and completion of the worksheet.

-(5) If the employee has a specified cancer, the CE must verify that the employee meets all employment criteria in the SEC class designation, including the workday requirement.
-In determining whether the employment history meets the workday requirement, the CE can consider employment at a single SEC class, or in combination with work days at other SEC classes.
+(5) If the employee has a specified cancer, the CE is to verify that the employee meets all employment criteria in the SEC class designation, including the workday requirement.
+In determining whether the employment history meets the workday requirement, the CE can consider employment at a single SEC class, or in combination with workdays at other SEC classes.

 The CE also reviews any documentation that NIOSH may have acquired or generated during the dose reconstruction process to determine if the employee satisfies the employment criteria of a SEC class(es).

 (a) NIOSH will identify and return dose reconstruction analysis records for cases with specified cancers that may qualify under a SEC class to the appropriate district office along with a CD for each case.
-The CD contains all of the information generated to date, e.g., CATI report, correspondence, and dose information.
-Also included on the CD in the Correspondence Folder, should be a copy of the NIOSH letter sent to each claimant informing the claimant of the new SEC class and that his or her case is being returned to DOL for adjudication.
-The CE must print out a hard copy of the NIOSH letter for inclusion in the case file.
+The CD will contain all of the information generated to date, e.g., CATI report, correspondence, and dose information.
+The Correspondence Folder on the CD should include a copy of the NIOSH letter sent to each claimant informing the claimant of the new SEC class, and that his or her case is being returned to DOL for adjudication.
+The CE is to upload a copy of the NIOSH letter for each claimant into the case file.

 (b) There may be some cases not identified by NIOSH that the CE determines may be included in the SEC class.
 If any such case qualifies under the SEC class and the case is with NIOSH for a dose reconstruction, the CE notifies the appropriate point of contact at NIOSH via e-mail to pend the dose reconstruction process and return dose reconstruction analysis records to the appropriate district office.
-The CE then prints a copy of the “sent” e-mail (making sure the printed copy documents the date it was sent) for inclusion in the case file.
-In addition, the CE must write a letter to the claimant to advise that the case file has been withdrawn from NIOSH for evaluation under the SEC provision.
+The CE then uploads a copy of the “sent” e-mail into the case file (making sure the file copy documents the date it was sent).
+In addition, the CE is to write a letter to the claimant to advise that the case file has been withdrawn from NIOSH for evaluation under the SEC provision.

 (6) Proceeds in the usual manner for a compensable claim and prepares a recommended decision if the employee has a diagnosed specified cancer and meets the employment criteria of the SEC class.
 The CE notifies the appropriate point of contact at NIOSH via e-mail so that they may close their file.
-The CE then prints a copy of the “sent” e-mail for inclusion in the case file.
+The CE then uploads a copy of the “sent” e-mail into the case file.

-(7) Refers potential SEC cases that were evaluated but which do not qualify under the SEC provision, e.g. cases with non-specified cancers, specified cancers with insufficient latency period, or cases with insufficient SEC employment, to NIOSH for full or partial dose reconstruction.
+(7) Refers to NIOSH the SEC cases that were evaluated but do not qualify under the SEC provision, e.g. cases with non-specified cancers, specified cancers with insufficient latency period, or cases with insufficient SEC employment.
+NIOSH will conduct a full or partial dose reconstruction on the cases.

 (a) For those cases which were previously submitted to NIOSH for dose reconstruction but were returned to the district office for consideration in a SEC class, a new NIOSH Referral Summary Document (NRSD) is not required.
 Instead, the CE notifies the appropriate point of contact at NIOSH via e-mail to proceed with the dose reconstruction.
-The CE then prints a copy of the “sent” e-mail for inclusion in the case file.
-The e-mail should include a brief statement of why the case should proceed with dose reconstruction, e.g., non-specified cancer, insufficient latency period or does not meet the 250 work day requirement.
+The CE then uploads a copy of the “sent” e-mail into the case file.
+The e-mail should include a brief statement of why the case should proceed with dose reconstruction, e.g., non-specified cancer, insufficient latency period or does not meet the 250 workday requirement.

 The CE also notifies the claimant by letter that the case is returned to NIOSH for dose reconstruction and the reason(s) it does not qualify for the SEC class.
 The CE is to send a copy of this letter to NIOSH.